shkusiak/lax_bracket-cli-app/NOTES.md

 1. Plan your gem, imagine your interface
 2. Start with the project structure - google
 3. Start with the entry point - the file run
-4. For that to build the CLI interface
+4. Force that to build the CLI interface
 5. stub out the interface
 6. Start making things real
 7. discover objects